 read more reviews for this game

-The GoodKoudelka is a very interesting mixture of RPG and survival horror, spiced by an impressive narrative and original setting.
+The GoodKoudelka is a bold mixture of RPG and survival horror, spiced by an impressive narrative and an original setting.

-The game has excellent writing; that came to me as a total surprise after I had already made peace with the "soap opera" style of Japanese RPG.
-The characters discuss their lives and philosophical topics - sometimes ironically, sometimes passionately - and their conversations are always well integrated into the narrative and the setting.
+The game has very good writing; that came to me as a total surprise after I had already made peace with the "soap opera" style of Japanese RPG.
+The characters discuss their lives and philosophical topics - sometimes ironically, sometimes passionately - and their conversations, delivered with convincing voice acting, are always well integrated into the narrative and the setting.